weskempa-liferay/lxc-extension-jira-viewer/README.md

 <img src="./assets/issues.png" alt="drawing"/>
 <img src="./assets/client-extension.png" alt="drawing"/>

+Huge thanks to Keven Leone for sharing his time and skills to make this 100 times better than the origianl concept work.

 ### How to use

 1. Copy the file `.env.example` and rename it to `.env`